-It’s been ten years since Alexander McQueen, one of the most revered designers in history, left us.
-In his all too brief career, the visionary British designer introduced the world to some of the most remarkable designs of the last 50 years.
-His taste for the macabre combined with his preternatural technical skill set him apart from his peers and established him as a tour de force whose influence continues to infiltrate the very fashion industry he sought to disrupt.
-From his polarizing bumster trousers to the silk skull scarves favored by celebrities in the ’00s to the dangerously high armadillo heels, his skill for plucking elements from the depths of his mind and translating them into breathtaking wearables was his greatest talent.
+It’s been ten years since Alexander McQueen, one of the most acclaimed designers in history, passed away.
+His taste for the macabre combined with his masterful technical skill set him apart from his peers and established him as a tour de force whose influence continues to infiltrate the very fashion industry he sought to disrupt.
+From his polarizing bumster trousers to the silk skull scarves favored by celebrities in the ’00s to the dangerously high armadillo heels, his skill for plucking elements from the depths of his mind and translating them into breathtaking wearables was utterly revolutionary.
 Out of all the stars that emerged at the turn of the century, none burnt as brightly as McQueen.

-To honor McQueen’s legacy ten years after his passing, we revisit some of his most significant runway moments.
+To honor his legacy, we revisit some of his most significant runway moments.

 Fall/Winter 1995 – Highland Rape